FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Preliminaries and Overview

-\textit{Passive Adversaries.} Passive adversaries do not modify data or models, but may still pose a threat to data privacy by potentially deducing sensitive information (such as original training data) from revealed models (or gradients)~\cite{deep_leakage}.
-Examples of passive adversaries include: 1) an adversarial FL server attempting to infer local training data using submitted local models; 2) adversarial FL clients trying to deduce other clients' training data using the global model provided by the server; and 3) external adversaries, such as hackers, who can access the communication channel to acquire local and global models transferred between clients and the FL server.
+\textbf{Passive Adversaries.} Passive adversaries do not modify data or models, but can still breach data privacy by inferring sensitive information, such as local training data, from model updates or gradients~\citep{deep_leakage}.
+Examples of passive adversaries include: 1) an adversarial FL server that tries to guess local training data using submitted local model updates and/or global models; 2) adversarial FL clients that attempt to deduce other clients' training data using the global models provided by the server of each FL training round; and 3) external adversaries, \textit{e}.\textit{g}., hackers, that access communication channels to obtain local and global models transferred between clients and the FL server.